phyushin/phyushin.github.io/_posts/2025-10-24-ESP32-Cauldron-project-pt1.markdown

 ## Initial Prototype
 The inital code for the prototype I _borrowed_ from another project I had that used the same LEDs and the same ESP32 - both projects make use of the fantastic [Adafruit_NeoPixel][6] library and to develop I'm using the [PlatformIO][7] Extensions for VSCode - if you're following along with the repo, install the platformIO extenstion into VSCode _first_ and then when you open the project folder it will take care of the set up for you! - although setting up PlatformIO is beyond the scope of this blog post.

+---

-**Note: From here on out I'll be referring to the LED strips as 'pixelStrip' (in the code as well as the related blog posts).**
+Note: From here on out I'll be referring to the LED strips as 'pixelStrip' (in the code as well as the related blog posts).

+---

 First thing we need to do is "light up" some LEDs to do that we need to _tell_ the controller a little bit about the pixelStrip; this goes in our `LED.h` (again if you've following along at home this will make sense in the repo structure):